It’s commonly known that a morning espresso is basically an alarm clock in a cup.

 If it’s freshly made from really good espresso beans, the aroma should wake you up before the drink does – it’s absolutely divine.

 But slamming back a shot of espresso (or calmly sipping it and savouring the flavour) will lead to a pleasant and useful buzz that puts a spring in your step for the rest of the day.
+The amount of caffeine in your morning coffee can depend on your brewing method, serving size and the type of coffee beans used.

 But how powerful is this delicious drink?
 How much caffeine does an espresso contain?